Josh Rosen Unplugged, Shaquem Griffin Makes the Most of an Opportunity

 I had never met Rosen before Saturday, but this is what I was led to believe listening to the proverbial NFL grapevine:

-1. Football isn’t that important to him, because he’s a rich kid whose mom is the great-great-granddaughter of the founder of Penn’s prestigious Wharton School of Business, and whose dad is a renowned spinal surgeon, and who once put a hot tub in his college bedroom once.
+1. Football isn’t that important to him, because he’s a rich kid whose mom is the great-great-granddaughter of the founder of Penn’s prestigious Wharton School of Business, and whose dad is a renowned spinal surgeon, and who once put a hot tub in his college bedroom.
 Rich kids can’t have the same drive as lower-middle-class kids.

-2. He’s a crappy leader, he questions authority and his teammates roll their eyes at him.
+2. He’s a crappy leader, he questions authority, and his teammates roll their eyes at him.

 3. He’s too smart for his own good.
 He’s anti-Trump (once wearing a hat to a Trump golf course with “F--- Trump” on it), into politics and cares a lot about the planet.
 Quarterbacks need to be myopic.
 Football only.

 When we met, I relayed a story to him that seemed relevant.
-In 2014, the Vikings were considering a number of players, including Johnny Manziel, with their first-round pick.
-A Vikings contingent, led by coach Mike Zimmer, dined with Manziel during the decision-making process, and Zimmer asked him, in essence, If we pick you, I have to be convinced you’re not going to screw me.
+In 2014 the Vikings were considering a number of players, including Johnny Manziel, with their first-round pick.
+A Minnesota contingent, led by coach Mike Zimmer, dined with Manziel during the decision-making process, and Zimmer asked him, in essence, If we pick you, I have to be convinced you’re not going to screw me.
 Can I trust you?

 “What would you say if a coach looked into your eyes and asked you that?”
 I said.